kmsdkmsd007/simplified_unidirectional_dataflow/README.md

 ## Best Practices

-1. Keep controllers focused on a single responsibility
+1. Keep controllers small and break them up to share them across app components
-2. Use immutable state objects
+2. Use records with the `typedef` keyword for immutable state objects
-3. Handle all error cases explicitly
+3. Handle all error cases explicitly with algebraic data types
 4. Avoid global state
-5. Write tests for all business logic
+5. Write widget tests for business logic and user interactions
-6. Keep UI components pure and dependent only on their input state
+6. Avoid unecessary layering and mapping

 ## Example Usage